 - Increased inventory turns

-- Reduced direct labor costs
+- Reduced direct labour costs

 To bring value the must be a return.
 Once a value proposition can be delivered there should be associated Tangible and Intangible returns.
 For each value proposition describe the hard and soft return and any math to provide a monetary valuation of the return: